exasol/docker-db/FAQ.md

 That is currently a theoretical possibility, though, since the license is for single nodes only.

-You cannot, however, replace the running the management node.
+You cannot, however, replace the running management node.

 ## Could I Resize a Data Node?

-Theoretically, yes.
-But it is not recommended.
+Theoretically, yes, but it is not recommended.

-Downsizing any data node will define the maximum RAM size of all the data nodes in the cluster and thus create a bottleneck.
+Downsizing any data node will define the maximum RAM size of all the data nodes in the cluster and, thus, create a bottleneck.

 ## How do I Upgrade the Version of a docker-db Container?